prat-man/AirlinesReservationSystemCoreJava/README.md

 # AirlinesReservationSystem

-Mini Project using Spring, Hibernate, JPA, & MVC.
+Mini Project in Java using JPA with Hibernate, and MVC.
 <!--
 ![Screenshot 1](./screenshots/screenshot1.png)
 <br/><br/><br/><br/>